Feral parrot: Rose-ringed parakeet

-Native to India and Sri Lanka, sizeable populations of naturalized rose-ringed parakeets (Psittacula krameri) exist around the world.
+Native to India, Sri Lanka and parts of Africa, sizeable populations of naturalized rose-ringed parakeets (Psittacula krameri) exist around the world.
 They can be found in England, the Netherlands, Belgium and along the river Rhine in Germany.
 The largest UK roost of these is thought to be in Esher, Surrey, numbering several thousand.
 Feral rose-ringed parakeets also occur in the United States, South Africa, Egypt (resident, breeding all over Giza territory in June), Israel (with many seasonally present in Yarkon Park in North Tel Aviv), Lebanon, UAE and Oman.
 There are also several populations in Istanbul, Turkey, both on the European side where they can be seen in Gülhane Park, Yıldız Park and Eyüp, and on the Anatolian side.
 It can also be found in Japan.